BrockDSL/DASA_2021_Python_Collaboration/README.md

 **Thursday September 30, 5:00 - 6:30 PM (online via [Zoom]())**

 Part 2 will build on what was started in part 1.
-This time we'll expand our understanding of how Python works by introducing the Pandas Library and will also look at how we can build a dataset using SQL.
+This time we'll expand our understanding of how Python works by introducing the Pandas Library and will also look at how we can build a database using SQL.